Introduction to Azure Security

 Azure Monitor offers visualization, query, routing, alerting, auto scale, and automation on data both from the Azure infrastructure (Activity Log) and each individual Azure resource (Diagnostic Logs).
 You can use Azure Monitor to alert you on security-related events that are generated in Azure logs.

-Log Analytics part of Operations Management Suite – Provides an IT management solution for both on-premises and third-party cloud-based infrastructure (such as AWS) in addition to Azure resources.
+Log Analytics – Provides an IT management solution for both on-premises and third-party cloud-based infrastructure (such as AWS) in addition to Azure resources.
 Data from Azure Monitor can be routed directly to Log Analytics so you can see metrics and logs for your entire environment in one place.

 Log Analytics can be a useful tool in forensic and other security analysis, as the tool enables you to quickly search through large amounts of security-related entries with a flexible query approach.
 In addition, on-premises firewall and proxy logs can be exported into Azure and made available for analysis using Log Analytics.